LeonDLotter/JuSpyce/README.md

 ## What to cite?

-Please cite at least the following publications when you use JuSpyce in you work:
+Please cite at least the following publications when you use JuSpyce in your work:
 - [Lotter & Dukart, 2022](https://doi.org/10.5281/zenodo.6884932)
 - [Dukart et al., 2021](https://doi.org/10.1002/hbm.25244)
 - [Markello, Hansen, et al., 2022](https://doi.org/10.1038/s41592-022-01625-w)